 Improvisation (also known as Impro or Improv) is the art of spontaneously acting and reacting to the other actor in the moment.
 It offers a chance to relax and drop your defences in a safe and positive environment, to really be yourself on stage.
 In the theatre this usually takes the form of actors turning audience suggestions into totally spontaneous and unrehearsed scenes, games, stories and sketches.

 The result of improvisation is sometimes serious, but usually comic.
-It's important to make clear that actors don't have to be clever or funny, which seems counter- intuitive when compared to the result.
+It’s important to make clear that actors don’t have to be clever or funny, which seems counter- intuitive when compared to the result.
 It is more important to be present in the moment and to listen to the other actors, so that the comedy and entertainment almost happens by accident.

 Improvisation is the ultimate team game, with actors working together, listening to each other, and building on each other’s ideas to create whole new stories and scenes in the moment.

 We improvise all the time in real life; we don’t plan every conversation and interaction that is going to happen to us over the day.
 Many of the best bits of life are totally spontaneous, and this is what we try to recreate on stage.